misakey/backend/docs/content/concepts/box-events.md

 - the `server_event_created_at` field is the time of creation of the box itself
 - the `sender` of the event is the user who created the box
 - for `content`, see below

+## "Join"-type event

+An event of type `join` is automatically added to the box by the backend when a user joins the box with an invitation link.

+Only one `join` event can exist per couple box/sender.

 ## Content of Each Type of Event